PreEmptive logo

 Whether you’re using Azure Pipelines, TeamCity, Jenkins, or your local dev machine, Dotfuscator Professional is easier to integrate than ever before.

-Today, we’re releasing a suite of features and components that make it much easier to provision Dotfuscator into your continuous integration environment, making it easy to use in your automated build, too.
+Today, we’re releasing a suite of features and components that make it much easier to provision Dotfuscator into your continuous integration environment and use it in your automated build.

 Specifically, today’s releases include: